 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Adkins, or a variant listed above:

-Adkins Settlers in the United States in the 17th Century
+Adkins Settlers in United States in the 17th Century

-Adkins Settlers in the United States in the 18th Century
+Adkins Settlers in United States in the 18th Century

-Adkins Settlers in the United States in the 19th Century
+Adkins Settlers in United States in the 19th Century

-Adkins Settlers in the United States in the 20th Century
+Adkins Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.